metio/terraform-provider-k8s/docs/data-sources/slo_koordinator_sh_node_slo_v1alpha1_manifest.md

 Optional:

-- `enable` (Boolean) Enable indicates whether the memory qos is enabled (default: false).This field is used for node-level control, while pod-level configuration is done with MemoryQOS and 'Policy'instead of an 'Enable' option.
+- `enable` (Boolean) Enable indicates whether the memory qos is enabled (default: false).
+This field is used for node-level control, while pod-level configuration is done with MemoryQOS and 'Policy' instead of an 'Enable' option.
 Please view the differences between MemoryQOSCfg and PodMemoryQOSConfig structs.
-- `low_limit_percent` (Number) LowLimitPercent specifies the lowLimitFactor percentage to calculate 'memory.low', which TRIES BESTprotecting memory from global reclamation when memory usage does not exceed the low limit unless no unprotectedmemcg can be reclaimed.NOTE: 'memory.low' should be larger than 'memory.min'.
-If spec.requests.memory == spec.limits.memory,pod 'memory.low' and 'memory.high' become invalid, while 'memory.wmark_ratio' is still in effect.Close: 0.
+- `low_limit_percent` (Number) LowLimitPercent specifies the lowLimitFactor percentage to calculate 'memory.low', which TRIES BEST protecting memory from global reclamation when memory usage does not exceed the low limit unless no unprotected memcg can be reclaimed.
+NOTE: 'memory.low' should be larger than 'memory.min'.
+If spec.requests.memory == spec.limits.memory, pod 'memory.low' and 'memory.high' become invalid, while 'memory.wmark_ratio' is still in effect.
+Close: 0.
-- `min_limit_percent` (Number) memcg qosIf enabled, memcg qos will be set by the agent, where some fields are implicitly calculated from pod spec.1. 'memory.min' := spec.requests.memory * minLimitFactor / 100 (use 0 if requests.memory is not set)2. 'memory.low' := spec.requests.memory * lowLimitFactor / 100 (use 0 if requests.memory is not set)3. 'memory.limit_in_bytes' := spec.limits.memory (set $node.allocatable.memory if limits.memory is not set)4. 'memory.high' := floor[(spec.requests.memory + throttlingFactor / 100 * (memory.limit_in_bytes or node allocatable memory - spec.requests.memory))/pageSize] * pageSizeMinLimitPercent specifies the minLimitFactor percentage to calculate 'memory.min', which protects memoryfrom global reclamation when memory usage does not exceed the min limit.Close: 0.
+- `min_limit_percent` (Number) memcg qos If enabled, memcg qos will be set by the agent, where some fields are implicitly calculated from pod spec.
+1. 'memory.min' := spec.requests.memory * minLimitFactor / 100 (use 0 if requests.memory is not set) 2. 'memory.low' := spec.requests.memory * lowLimitFactor / 100 (use 0 if requests.memory is not set) 3. 'memory.limit_in_bytes' := spec.limits.memory (set $node.allocatable.memory if limits.memory is not set) 4. 'memory.high' := floor[(spec.requests.memory + throttlingFactor / 100 * (memory.limit_in_bytes or node allocatable memory - spec.requests.memory))/pageSize] * pageSize MinLimitPercent specifies the minLimitFactor percentage to calculate 'memory.min', which protects memory from global reclamation when memory usage does not exceed the min limit.
+Close: 0.
 - `oom_kill_group` (Number)
 - `priority` (Number)
 - `priority_enable` (Number) TODO: enhance the usages of oom priority and oom kill group
-- `throttling_percent` (Number) ThrottlingPercent specifies the throttlingFactor percentage to calculate 'memory.high' with podmemory.limits or node allocatable memory, which triggers memcg direct reclamation when memory usage exceeds.Lower the factor brings more heavier reclaim pressure.Close: 0.
+- `throttling_percent` (Number) ThrottlingPercent specifies the throttlingFactor percentage to calculate 'memory.high' with pod memory.limits or node allocatable memory, which triggers memcg direct reclamation when memory usage exceeds.
+Lower the factor brings more heavier reclaim pressure.
+Close: 0.
-- `wmark_min_adj` (Number) wmark_min_adj (Anolis OS required)WmarkMinAdj specifies 'memory.wmark_min_adj' which adjusts per-memcg threshold for global memoryreclamation.
-Lower the factor brings later reclamation.The adjustment uses different formula for different value range.[-25, 0)：global_wmark_min' = global_wmark_min + (global_wmark_min - 0) * wmarkMinAdj(0, 50]：global_wmark_min' = global_wmark_min + (global_wmark_low - global_wmark_min) * wmarkMinAdjClose: [LSR:0, LS:0, BE:0].
+- `wmark_min_adj` (Number) wmark_min_adj (Anolis OS required) WmarkMinAdj specifies 'memory.wmark_min_adj' which adjusts per-memcg threshold for global memory reclamation.
+Lower the factor brings later reclamation.
+The adjustment uses different formula for different value range. [-25, 0)：global_wmark_min' = global_wmark_min + (global_wmark_min - 0) * wmarkMinAdj (0, 50]：global_wmark_min' = global_wmark_min + (global_wmark_low - global_wmark_min) * wmarkMinAdj Close: [LSR:0, LS:0, BE:0].
 Recommended: [LSR:-25, LS:-25, BE:50].
-- `wmark_ratio` (Number) wmark_ratio (Anolis OS required)Async memory reclamation is triggered when cgroup memory usage exceeds 'memory.wmark_high' and the reclamationstops when usage is below 'memory.wmark_low'.
-Basically,'memory.wmark_high' := min(memory.high, memory.limit_in_bytes) * memory.memory.wmark_ratio'memory.wmark_low' := min(memory.high, memory.limit_in_bytes) * (memory.wmark_ratio - memory.wmark_scale_factor)WmarkRatio specifies 'memory.wmark_ratio' that help calculate 'memory.wmark_high', which triggers asyncmemory reclamation when memory usage exceeds.Close: 0.
+- `wmark_ratio` (Number) wmark_ratio (Anolis OS required) Async memory reclamation is triggered when cgroup memory usage exceeds 'memory.wmark_high' and the reclamation stops when usage is below 'memory.wmark_low'.
+Basically, 'memory.wmark_high' := min(memory.high, memory.limit_in_bytes) * memory.memory.wmark_ratio 'memory.wmark_low' := min(memory.high, memory.limit_in_bytes) * (memory.wmark_ratio - memory.wmark_scale_factor) WmarkRatio specifies 'memory.wmark_ratio' that help calculate 'memory.wmark_high', which triggers async memory reclamation when memory usage exceeds.
+Close: 0.
 Recommended: 95.
-- `wmark_scale_permill` (Number) WmarkScalePermill specifies 'memory.wmark_scale_factor' that helps calculate 'memory.wmark_low', whichstops async memory reclamation when memory usage belows.Close: 50.
+- `wmark_scale_permill` (Number) WmarkScalePermill specifies 'memory.wmark_scale_factor' that helps calculate 'memory.wmark_low', which stops async memory reclamation when memory usage belows.
+Close: 50.
 Recommended: 20.

 <a id="nestedatt--spec--resource_qos_strategy--be_class--network_qos"></a>